Generalised theta operators on unitary Shimura varieties: Gauss-Manin connection Kodaira-Spencer map

 Then we have the following. \begin{proposition}[{\cite[2.3.5.2]{kwl}}] The map $\ul{\mr{ks}}$ is an isomorphism. \end{proposition} \begin{proof} The proof in \cite[2.3.5.2]{kwl} is given for $B = \spec \mc{O}_{E, (p)}$ but the construction of $\ul{\mr{ks}}$ is compatible with base change, so the statement over a general base $B \to \spec \mc{O}_{E, (p)}$ follows.
 Notice that, in the notation of \cite[2.3.5.1]{kwl}, the injection $\ul{\omega}_{A/S, \sigma} \otimes_{\mc{O}_S} \ul{\omega}_{A^\vee/S, \sigma} \to \ul{\omega}_{A/S} \otimes_{\mc{O}_S} \ul{\omega}_{A^\vee/S}$ composed with the projection

 is an isomorphism, where $x \in \ul{\omega}_{A/S}(U), y, z \in \ul{\omega}_{A^\vee/S}(U), \alpha \in \Oe$ are sections over $U \subset S$ some open that varies.
 Equivalently, from \cite[III.9]{faltchai} one can deduce a description of the KS map in terms of the universal vector extension.
-This can be combined with the theorem of Grothendieck-Messing on deformations of abelian schemes, as explained for instance in \cite[pp.~116-118]{gbtmontreal}, to obtain a proof of the proposition: see \cite[Prop.~2.1.5]{bellaiche} for the case $n=3$, which can be easily generalised to our setting.
+This and an argument using Grothendieck-Messing theory, as explained for instance in \cite[pp.~116-118]{gbtmontreal}, also gives a proof of the proposition: see \cite[Prop.~2.1.5]{bellaiche} for the case $n=3$, which can be easily generalised to our setting.
 See also the proof of \ref{propmoreonKScharp}. \end{proof}